About us

 Now based in Helston, we perform four concerts a year in local churches, each for a particular charity.
 Each of the churches chooses, with us, its own charity, and we take a small proportion of the takings to cover the cost of hiring and buying music.
 The orchestra receives no funding, and those of us who have had professional musical training are happy to give their services free.

-Judith has conducted the Chamber Orchestra since 2002 following in the footsteps of the late Dr. Edward Weymouth who taught music at Helston and the late Russell Jory who taught music at Humphrey Davy School and was organist at St Mary's Penzance for many years.
+Judith Bailey became our conductor in 2002 following in the footsteps of the late Dr. Edward Weymouth who taught music at Helston and the late Russell Jory who taught music at Humphry Davy School and was organist at St Mary's Penzance for many years.

 Jenny Rapson has been playing the violin since she was seven years old.
 She is the leader of the Cornwall Chamber Orchestra and plays with the James Hook Players early music ensemble as well as the Corineus Quartet, In the past she has a been Musical Director of Helston Theatre Company, and credits include Joseph and His Amazing Technicolour Dream Coat, Oliver!, Me and My Girl and Meet Me in St Louis.
 These days she divides her time between performing and teaching the violin, farming and horse riding.